Short and quick answer by GrammarGramps: Grammar is the system of rules that governs how words combine to form sentences in a language.

 Types of Grammar

-Grammar can be studied from multiple perspectives, each focusing on a different aspect of language use.
+There are five grammar types in English.
+Basically, grammar can be studied from multiple perspectives, each focusing on a different aspect of language use.
 Those perspectives are what form the various “types.”

 1. Prescriptive Grammar